 Flood tamping can have a significant impact on the time it takes to have excavations fully restored.
 Example: A Water Services Division combined boulevard and pavement excavation is made in the fall.
 The boulevard excavation is not flood tamped that year and subsequently is flood tamped in the late spring of the following year.
 The excavation is then considered ready for restoration and the pavement portion, which must be restored first, is assigned at the next available opportunity.
 Following notification of the completion of the pavement restoration the permit is reassigned at the next available opportunity for restoration of the boulevard portion.

-The restoration of boulevards is a three-step process:
+Once assigned to a crew the restoration of boulevards is a three-step process:

 1. The excavation is trimmed to a uniform shape (normally rectangular), and backfill material is removed or supplied to achieve proper grade;